Refractory Kawasaki disease

 Kawasaki disease (KD), also called mucocutaneous lymph node syndrome, is one of the most common vasculitides of childhood .
 It is typically a self-limited condition with fever and manifestations of acute inflammation lasting for an average of 12 days without therapy.
 However, cardiovascular complications, such as coronary artery (CA) aneurysms leading to potential occlusion and cardiac ischemia, occur in a sizeable percentage of untreated children.
 The major sequelae of KD are dramatically decreased as a result of therapy with intravenous immune globulin (IVIG).
 Nonetheless, the duration of fever correlates with risk of developing CA aneurysms.
 Therefore, additional therapy is advised in patients with persistent fever after initial IVIG therapy.

 The treatment of refractory KD is discussed in this review.
 The initial treatment of KD, diagnosis, clinical manifestations, and cardiovascular sequelae are reviewed elsewhere.
-(See "Kawasaki disease: Initial treatment and prognosis" and "Kawasaki disease: Clinical features and diagnosis" and "Cardiovascular sequelae of Kawasaki disease".)
+(See "Kawasaki disease: Initial treatment and prognosis" and "Kawasaki disease: Clinical features and diagnosis" and "Cardiovascular sequelae of Kawasaki disease: Clinical features and evaluation".)

 RESISTANCE TO INITIAL COURSE OF IVIG

-Persistent or recurrent fever of any magnitude between 36 hours to about 2 weeks after the start of treatment in patients with Kawasaki disease (KD) is generally assumed to be the result of failure to abort the disease process.
+Persistent or recurrent fever of any magnitude between 36 hours to approximately two weeks after the start of treatment in patients with KD is generally assumed to be the result of failure to abort the disease process.
 Patients who have persistent or recurrent fever more than 24 hours after completion of the initial treatment should also be assessed for intercurrent infection, and the diagnosis of KD should be reevaluated.
-However, these patients should be retreated for presumed recrudescence of KD unless there is clear evidence of another explanation for fever, since numerous studies have confirmed an association between prolonged fever and development of coronary artery abnormalities.
+However, these patients should be retreated for presumed recrudescence of KD, unless there is clear evidence of another explanation for fever, since numerous studies have confirmed an association between prolonged fever and development of coronary artery (CA) abnormalities.
 Fever within 36 hours of the start of intravenous immune globulin (IVIG) therapy does not warrant retreatment, because it may represent a reaction to the medication or a slow response to therapy.
 (See "Kawasaki disease: Initial treatment and prognosis", section on 'Follow-up'.)

 - Burns JC, Capparelli EV, Brown JA, et al. Intravenous gamma-globulin treatment and retreatment in Kawasaki disease.
 US/Canadian Kawasaki Syndrome Study Group.
 Pediatr Infect Dis J 1998; 17:1144.